NullDev/Fail2Ban-Log-Viewer/README.md

 ##Features:

-- Display Hostanem and IP
+- Display Hostname and IP
 - Display IP and Auth Method used (For example SSH or Nginx Auth)
 - Fallback path if user specified path fails
 - Search feature if Fallback path and user path fail